rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 ### Step 2.
 Preparations for the dashboard

+Before we can import the dashboard and the corresponding views, we need to configure two simple steps first.
+The creation of a `Custom Metric Configuration` and a `Dynamic Custom Group`.

 #### VEBA Node Utilization Metric Configuration
-Before we can import the dashboard and the corresponding views to see some results finally, we need to configure two easy steps first.

 Go to `Administration` -> `Configuration` -> `Metric Configurations` -> `ReskndMetric` and select `ADD`.
-Forgive the name `veba_node_utilization` and paste the following content into the right opened field:
+Enter the name `veba_node_utilization` and paste the following configuration into the right opened field:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>